British Racing Motors V16: Conclusion

 Although reliability was a problem during the car's brief Formula One career, the car and engine went on to become quite reliable after the initial problems had been worked out.
 Unfortunately this did not occur until after the Formula the car had been designed for had been abandoned.
 The cars themselves contributed to the changing of the Formula due to Mays' withdrawal of the cars at Turin in 1952.
 By the time the reliability problems had been solved the car had nowhere to race in the Formula it was intended for.

 A total of four Type 15s were produced, one of which was written off by a collision during the Glover Trophy and salvaged for spares, while another car that crashed at Albi was used as the basis for one of the two P30s produced.
 One Type 15 is on display at the National Motor Museum in Beaulieu, the other is on display as part of the Donington Grand Prix Exhibition in its original light green paint scheme alongside a P30 and a cutaway V16 engine.
 The fourth surviving car, another P30, is in the ownership of Bernie Ecclestone, having previously been owned by Pink Floyd drummer Nick Mason.
-The cars can sometimes be seen in action at the various historic racing events such as the Goodwood Festival of Speed.
+The cars can sometimes be seen in action at the various historic racing events such as the Goodwood Festival of Speed and Goodwood Revival.